EnchantressRuby/EnchantressRuby/README.md

   📫 How to reach me: <a href="mailto:rumeysakovac@gmail.com">rumeysakovac@gmail.com</a><br/>

-  ✨ Fun fact: My 4 C’s – Cats, Cars, Code, and Chocolate.
+  ✨ My 4 C’s – Cats, Cars, Code, and Chocolate.
 </div>

 <br/>